 - Set in a traditional stylish gilt frame.

 - Provenance label verso, artwork numbered 1055160-2.

-- Highly sought after due to the collectible nature of subject still life floral matter such elaborate detail.
+- Highly sought after due to the collectible nature of the subject's still life floral matter and such elaborate detail.

 - With hanging thread on the back ready for immediate home wall display.